Portugal Golden Visa

-In 2026, Portugal’s Golden Visa program, also known as the Investment Visa, still protects its place as one of the most popular European residency-by-investment options.
-The minimum investment amount is €200,000 for cultural and artistic donations and €500,000 for fund investments, with a minimum 7-day-per-year physical presence requirement.
+In 2026, Portugal’s Golden Visa program, also known as the Investment Visa, still protects its place as one of the most popular European residency by investment options.
+The minimum investment amount is €200,000 for cultural and artistic donations and €500,000 for fund investments, with a minimum 7-day per year physical presence requirement.
 Since its launch in October 2012, the program has granted residency to more than 12,000 international investors and their families, raising more than €7.5 billion in foreign investment.

 Is it Law Yet?